-Inflation Rate in Sweden averaged 3.41 percent from 1980 until 2020, reaching an all time high of 15.50 percent in October of 1980 and a record low of -1.60 percent in September of 2009.
+Inflation Rate in Sweden averaged 3.38 percent from 1980 until 2021, reaching an all time high of 15.50 percent in October of 1980 and a record low of -1.60 percent in September of 2009.
 This page provides - Sweden Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Sweden Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+Sweden Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

 Inflation Rate in Sweden is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Inflation Rate in Sweden to stand at 1.50 in 12 months time.
 In the long-term, the Sweden Inflation Rate is projected to trend around 1.40 percent in 2022 and 1.90 percent in 2023, according to our econometric models.